truemagic-coder/solana-agent-app/README.md

 ## Why Solana Agent App

 ### Batteries Included
-* Provides conversational memory, parallel function calling, smart automatic tool choice, and message history using MongoDB
+* Provides conversational memory (using Zep and OpenAI), parallel function calling, smart automatic tool choice, and message history using MongoDB
 * Utilizes FastAPI and Next.js - the most popular and supported web frameworks
 * Quickly add custom functions to your AI agent in a few lines of code
-* Supports Solana/SPL transfers and Jupiter Swapping via Next.js (soon just Python...)

 ## Local Dev